Online Therapy for Kids, Minors, and Children. How Online Counseling Helps.

 Let’s be honest though, parents already have a hefty work load.
 Work, school, cooking, cleaning, extra-curricular activities.
 Finding the time for mental health can often take a back seat.

-Therapy and counselling also offers a proven alternative to drug based treatments.
+Online therapy for minors offers a proven alternative to drug based treatments.
 Many parents are averse to turning to drugs, and understandably so as there is a worry children will come to rely on drugs or see them as a solution to other issues they may have further down the line.

 Evidence* that psychotherapy interventions are as good as or better that drug based treatments for many condition.
 This means that therapy is in no way an inferior choice, and also means there are no risks of side effects.
 Remember, if you are divorced then co parenting counseling online could be an option.

 What treatments are available?